SR-005/PingPalm/Readme.txt

 2. Allow camera access when prompted
 3. Use your left and right hand (via webcam) to control the paddles!
 4. Hit the Ball Beyond Opponents Paddle to Score!!
+5. First Person to Reach 10 Points WINS

+*IMPORTANT*
+--KEEP YOUR HANDS WITHIN RANGE OF CAMERA - YOU ARE GIVEN A REFERENCE FEED AT THE BOTTOM, KEEP AN EYE ON THAT --make sure that if one player uses LEFT HAND, the other uses RIGHT HAND for playing

 🛠️ Made with Python, Pygame, OpenCV, and MediaPipe